 What Are Mood Disorders?

-To determine is anxiety a mood disorder, people have to know what a mood disorder is.
-It’s a condition that causes extreme lows and highs in energy levels or moods.
+To determine whether anxiety is a mood disorder, people have to know what a mood disorder is.
+A mood disorder is a condition that causes extreme lows and highs in energy levels or moods.
 When people think of mood disorders, the two most common ones that come to mind are bipolar disorder and depression.

 - Feelings of worthlessness